 Verified Performance and Safety

-The IP65 rating is only as good as the installation.
-A common mistake I see in the field is installers failing to properly seal the cable entry points.
-Using a standard cord without an IP-rated cable gland or leaving a conduit knockout open completely voids the fixture's protection against dust and moisture.
+The IP65 rating is only as effective as the installation.
+A common mistake is failing to properly seal the cable entry points, which effectively "downgrades" the fixture's protection.

 Frequently Asked Questions (FAQ)

-Disclaimer: This article is for informational purposes only.
+Disclaimer: This article is for informational purposes.
 Electrical work can be dangerous.
-Always consult a qualified, licensed electrician for installation and ensure compliance with all local building and electrical codes, such as the National Electrical Code (NEC).
+Always consult a licensed electrician and ensure compliance with local building codes and the National Electrical Code (NEC).